-Western science and “European consciousness” is contrasted with that of Indigenous and traditional peoples.
+Western science and ‘European consciousness’ are contrasted with that of Indigenous and traditional peoples.
 The metaphysics of the Blackfoot of North America and this vision of an animate world is examined.
-It is argued that something similar existed in Europe of the early middle ages but that the secularization of space, time and matter paved the way for the development of science.
-A new science may be possible which combines the current power of abstraction and analysis with an “impersonal subjectivity”.
+It is argued that something similar existed in the Europe of the early Middle Ages but that the secularization of space, time and matter paved the way for the development of science.
+A new science may be possible which combines the current power of abstraction and analysis with an ‘impersonal subjectivity.’

 One of the most dramatic products of the Western mind has been its particular approach to science, a discipline that, along with its associated technology, is by no means as objective, neutral and value free as we once believed.
-Western science expresses an entire metaphysics about the way be relate to the world, society and ourselves.
-Western science has its triumph yet we are now aware of the hubris connected to its success.
+Western science expresses an entire metaphysics about the way we relate to the world, society and ourselves.
+Western science has its triumph, yet we are now aware of the hubris connected to its success.
 To take one example, our technology acts somewhat like a virus which, when it enters a society, transforms its entire structure.
-Export a sack of seed, a bag of fertilizer or a canister of pesticide to the Third World and one transforms an entire way of life that may have survived, largely unchanged, for hundreds or even thousands of years.
+Export a sack of seed, a bag of fertilizer or a cannister of pesticide to the developing world and one transforms an entire way of life that may have survived, largely unchanged, for hundreds or even thousands of years.

 In recent years I have often heard the boast that, for the first time in human history, we all share the same story of creation and that today children all over the world are being taught the same facts about nature.
 Western science has become the yardstick of truth and, measured against it, the stories and traditions that have sustained ancient cultures are dismissed as myths, superstitions and old wives tales.

-But, measured on the scale of the world’s civilizations, this “European mind” is comparatively young and its science a mere infant.
+But, measured on the scale of the world’s civilizations, this ‘European mind’ is comparatively young and its science a mere infant.
 Go back a millennium and time was experienced as a cycle of renewal.
 The seasons, the rhythms of daily life and the church’s calendar were all in harmony.
-Space was united with time and its interior was as rich as the yoke of an egg.
+Space was united with time and its interior was as rich as the yolk of an egg.
 Aristotle’s natural philosophy taught that each body has its natural place; medieval society was a world in which each person was in his or her proper place.
-Our modern notions of the rights of the individual was far less important than the well being of society as a whole.
+Our modern notion of the rights of the individual was far less important than the wellbeing of society as a whole.

 In such a world everything was alive; rocks, rivers and trees.
 Nature was constantly at work and it fell to human beings to act as her midwife.
 Metals grew in the womb of the earth and the sacred work of the miner and blacksmith brought this labour to completion.
 In many ways the reality of this world was far larger than the scientific reality we inhabit today.